-Ostrich Ferns, Matteuccia struthiopteris, have large, dark green fronds with a vase shaped growth.
+Ostrich Ferns have large, dark green fronds with a vase shaped growth.
 You will find Ostrich Ferns as charming tropical looking fern for specimen use.
 This edible fern has fertile fronds that arise 6 to 12 inches in the center of the clump around midsummer, turning brown by fall.
-Ostrich Ferns are aggressive spreading plantsso do choose planting areas wisely.
+Be cautious on placement, as Ostrich Ferns are fast growing ferns that are aggressive spreading plants so do choose planting areas wisely.

-Ostrich Ferns are renowned for the fiddleheads that emerge in spring, which are clipped off and eaten in a wide variety of delicious culinary dishes.
+Ostrich Ferns are renowned for their fiddleheads that emerge in spring, which are clipped off and eaten in a wide variety of delicious culinary dishes.

 Landscape uses: Ostrich ferns make excellent background plants in the shade garden.
 Plant them with hostas and other tough perennials and shrubs.
 Thin plants out as necessary.
 If you don't want them to take over a garden, restrict them to large areas or areas where their spreading can be controlled.